 We will tackle the barriers which could lead to unequal outcomes and ensure equality of access for all stakeholders.
 We will treat people fairly and consistently.
 We will treat any allegations of discrimination seriously.

-Every adult and every child in HCAT are equally important to us.
-We recognise that we are all different.
+Every adult and every child in HCAT is equally important to us.
+We recognize that we are all different.

-Section 2 - Policy Commitments
+2. Policy Commitments

 HCAT Schools contribute towards celebrating diversity and promoting equality in the following ways: